AyushmanJena/ObsidianBackup/ANGULAR/Angular Course Udemy/103 Routing (prev. Angular 16).md

 ```

 ### Navigating Programmatically
-- Ex : We want to trigger the navigation after something heppened, like form submitted, a button is clicked, etc.
+- Ex : We want to trigger the navigation after something happened, like form submitted, a button is clicked, etc.
 - i.e. from our ts class

 Here we will have to inject the Router